 We, at Techfugees, act as a very strong idea generator, but to become a supporter of every idea to completion would be impossible, if not, require Techfugees to become a very different organization.

-This charter is aimed at providing you with the necessary guidance to start and support the development of your project.
+So first: these guiding principles are aimed at providing you with the necessary guidance to start and support the development of your project.